dfenjves/to_do_list_foundations/README.md

 #To Do List Code

-Check out the to_do.rb file for starter code!
+Check out the to_do_list.rb file for starter code!